+CHAPTER 4.
 EARLY INTERVENTION FOR YOUNG CHILDREN WITH AUTISM SPECTRUM DISORDERS AND THEIR FAMILIES

-3.A.

-Overview of Effective Intervention Strategies for Young Children with ASD and Their Families
+4.A Overview of Effective Intervention Strategies for Young Children with ASD and Their Families

-In the years since the 1999 publication by the NYSDOH ASD Guideline, tremendous progress has been made in developing and researching early intervention strategies for young children with ASD.
+This section provides recommendations on effective intervention strategies for children with ASD and their families.
+In developing these recommendations, the panel used information from the extensive review of the scientific literature and systematic review of the evidence for intervention methods commonly used or proposed for toddlers with ASD.
+In the years since the 1999 publication of the NYSDOH ASD Guideline, tremendous progress has been made in developing and researching early intervention strategies for young children with ASD.
 The following provides a summary of major areas of focus and evidence development from 1999 through 2015.